 Next prep your creamy dressing (super simple, see below), then drizzle over those gorgeous grilled romaine hearts.

 - Well for starters, crispy bacon or pancetta is a no brainer!
-So damn good.
+So good.

 - You’ve gotta sprinkle on some shaved or grated Parmesan of course.